rbmanez/Prosper-IT-Consulting-Internship/README.md

 ## Conclusion
-In the course of 8 weeks, The Live Project Sprints provided me with an abundance of practical knowledge and skills to be a software developer.
-This is where all the tools we’ve learned came together.
-I gained the courage to arrive in the middle of a large project and collaborate with a team to accomplish our objectives.
-I grew a deeper understanding of the development process, workflow, and environment.
+In the course of 8 weeks, The Live Project Sprints provided me with an abundance of practical experience that improved my knowledge and skills as a software developer.
+I grew a deeper understanding of the development process, workflow, and team collaborations and communications.

 #### My Take Away Lessons
+- Patience and persistence are keys to improvement.
 - Be comfortable with not knowing something and optimistically accept that fact.
 No one knows everything.
 Even the best developers are constantly researching and learning.
-Remain patient and persistent.
 Start small and move forward towards a solution.
 - Before even coding make sure I know exactly what the user story is requiring and asking.
 Look around the app and code base and become familiar with the environment.
 Clarify any doubts.
 Do some initial research if necessary.
 - Break down user stories into manageable steps.
 Figure out what needs to be done in each step so that I can work, research, and ask more effectively.
-- Always think in terms of what the end goal is, what the sub goal is, what I'm currently trying to accomplish and why, and what my code is actually doing.
+- Always think in terms of what the end goal is, what the sub-goals are, what I'm currently trying to accomplish and why, and what my code is actually doing.
 - Use [Rubber Duck Debugging](https://en.wikipedia.org/wiki/Rubber_duck_debugging).
 - When in doubt, communicate and clarify.
 - Don't be stuck on a problem for too long and ask for help.
 - Empathy and kindness are keys to effective relationships and communication, whether it's at work or outside of work.
-- Continually learn and improve in terms of work and personal development.
-It's about progress, not perfection.
+- Continually learn and improve in terms of software development and personal development.
+Think big picture and holistically.
+- It's about progress, not perfection.
 Enjoy the journey!